JHKLing/JHKLing/README.md

 - 👋 Hi, I’m @JHKLing.
 Nice to meet you all.
 - 👀 I’m interested in Cybersecurity and technology gadgets.
-- 🌱 I’m currently learning the CompTIA Security+.
+- 🌱 I’m currently pursuing the CompTIA Security+ certificate.
 - 💞️ I’m looking to collaborate on
 - 📫 Reach me through Likedin or email that was listed on Linkedin.
 - Thank you.